-We are pleased to have our ‘Tuscan from Tudor‘ project featured in the Sculpting Hillsides with Decorative Concrete book written by Bay Area concrete guru Tom Ralston.
-Tom’s company, Tom Ralston Concrete was our go-to company for specialty concrete work in the Bay Area.
-They are capable of executing all manner of dificult concrete work, from buildings, …
+I’m pleased to have my ‘Tuscan from Tudor‘ project featured in the Sculpting Hillsides with Decorative Concrete book written by Bay Area concrete guru Tom Ralston.
+Tom’s company, Tom Ralston Concrete was my go-to company for specialty concrete work in the Bay Area.
+They are capable of executing all manner of difficult concrete work, from buildings, to …

 Our home on Blue Rock Road in Martinborough was one of nine properties featured in the March 2013 home and garden tour Martinborough Home & Garden Tour.
-We greeted the over 400 people who came through that day and enjoyed hearing that some of the things they liked most about our house–the daybed in the living …
+My wife & I greeted the over 400 people who came through that day and enjoyed hearing that some of the things they liked most about our house–the daybed …

 Our Martinborough New Zealand home was featured as the cover story for The Dominion Post 2012 Summer “Stylish Homes Capital ideas” section of the newspaper on 8 October 2012.
 The paper featured five full pages of dramatic photographs by Wellington photographer John Nicholson and story about our move to New Zealand by writer Philip Wakefield. …